Not sure where to start with cost-benefit analysis (CBA)?

 Or perhaps you want to assess the feasibility of the company's expansion into a new market, weighing the potential increase in customer base and revenue against the marketing and operational setup costs.

-Whatever the case - zone in on the main purpose of the cost-benefit analysis to help maintain focus throughout the process.
+Whatever the case, zone in on the main purpose of the cost-benefit analysis to help maintain focus throughout the process.

 What's the timeline?

 Your timeline is important.
 A short-term cost-benefit analysis could involve assessing the financial impact of running a promotional campaign over the course of three months, while a long-term analysis might look at the benefits and costs of a major infrastructure project planned to unfold over the next 10 years.
-Decide on your timeline as early in the process as possible.

 It's important to set both your goals and objectives at this stage too.
 Having a clear goal in mind will help during the next step.
 You’ll also need to choose how you’ll measure and compare costs and benefits and what metric you’ll use.